Which Instinct Canned Recipes Get

 |Calorie Weighted Basis||29%||64%||7%|

-The second ingredient is salmon broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common addition component in many canned products.
+The third ingredient is beef broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common component in many canned products.

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.